 This depends on your model.
 Some recommend every 30,000 miles and others aren’t until every 100,000 miles.
-For a more accurate mileage, be sure to check our online maintenance menu if you have a Volkswagen, or consult your owner’s manual.
+For a more accurate mileage, consult your owner’s manual.
 Transmission fluid changes are typically covered in your vehicle’s warranty as long as you’ve kept up with the regular maintenance schedule, which will extend the life of your car and help avoid costly repairs down the road.

 How To Check Your Transmission Fluid